loschmidt/BenchStab/doc_src/details.md

 echo 1CSE L45G I | benchstab
 ```

 The option `--pred-type` can be used to further specify the type of the selected predictor used based on the input format.
 This is useful for predictors that accept both sequence and structure inputs.
-By default, the predictor client will only acquire predictions from structure-enabled predictors.
-If you wish to query sequence-based predictors, you have to specify the `--pred-type` option:
+By default, the predictor client will acquire predictions from both structure-enabled and sequence-based predictors.
+If you wish to query only sequence-based predictors, you have to specify the `--pred-type` option:

 ```
 echo 1CSE L45G I | benchstab --pred-type sequence